IbraTech04/DriveClonrPro/Readme.md

 4. Cross-platform
     A feature completely in the control of Tkinter and Python, I'm taking credit for it regardless :P. DriveClonrPro is cross-platform, meaning it works on Windows, macOS, and Linux.
 Granted, I've only tested it on Windows, but by PSMI (Pure Software MagIc™) it should work on macOS and Linux as well.

+5. Complete filesize support
+    Unlike its predecessor, DriveClonrPro supports cloning files of any size - Specifically exported Google Workspace documents.
+Whereas DriveClonr would have failed at cloning the file, DriveClonrPro is able to use export links to bypass the export limit and clone the file.
 ## Planned Features:

 1. Multithreading